jthomson264/MRI_WSI/README.md

 The first script (SaveAndNormalizeMRIs.py) contained here allows for the loading and normalization of the radiology scans (T1, T2, T1-contrast enhanced, and flair images); this data is then saved in a new format (.NPY binary file) to allow for rapid loading.
 The second script (Train_3D_MRI_Model.py) defines, trains, and deploys a 3D Convolutional Neural Network with a custom data generator.

 # Installation & Setup:
 Please note that the commands detailed below are designed to work on MacOS and Linux.
-Windows users may have to forge their own path (or better yet, install Linux).
+Windows users may have to forge their own path (or better yet, switch to Linux).
 ## First install Python3, clone master, & ensure you have pip package manager.
 Next, ensure that you install all the following dependencies: tensorflow 2.0 (pip install tensorflow), pandas (pip install pandas), nibabel (pip install nibabel), matplotlib (pip install matplotlib), tqdm (pip install tqdm)

 ## Next, run the following bash commands to download the Radiology dataset from the MICCAI Challenge (~2.0GB):